nigelcharman/ombfw-videos/updating-omb-status-script.md

   segment: 00:07-00:16
   sync: match)

-This will show some basic information about the weed patch including its location.
+Once the weed marker is selected, some basic information about the weed patch will be displayed.

 The GPS position isn't always right, so you may need to hunt around to find the weed.